 Pressure canners are only meant to be used to cook non-acidic fruits and vegetables.
 You also cannot make pickles with pressure canners because the vinegar used in that process is highly acidic too.
 You easily and safely can steam fruits and vegetables in a pressure canner.
 The pressure canner considers the health matters.

-Both the appliance use the same method of cooking (pressure cooking) but they are not same, and also you can’t cook the same sorts of food.
-Pressure cooker locks the air and steam inside which create pressure to cook food faster.
-There are a variety of things to cook with a pressure cooker, and you can cook them with ease and also in short time.
+Both the appliance use the same method of cooking (pressure cooking) but they are not the same, and also you can’t cook the same sorts of food.
+A pressure cooker locks the air and steam inside which creates pressure to cook food faster.
+There are a variety of things to cook with a pressure cooker, and you can cook them with ease and also in a short time.

 Pressure canners also use pressure cooking.
-The best use of a pressure canner is to cook vegetables and fruits items.
+The best use of a pressure canner is to cook vegetables and fruit items.
 The fruits and vegetables are kept in a pot or jar while cooking.
-However, both of this maintain the safety matters at the time of their cooking process.
+However, both of these maintain safety matters at the time of their cooking process.

 Let’s learn a little more about the pressure cooker and pressure canner, and the way they work.